-Fraud is a dishonest activity that causes actual or potential financial loss to any person or the City and corrupt conduct is behaviour that lacks virtue or integrity, including when an Elected Member, committee member or employee uses or attempts to use their position for personal advantage.
-The Criminal Code makes it illegal for a public officer (including an employee, Elected Member or committee member) to engage in fraud and/or corruption.
+Fraud is a dishonest activity that causes actual or potential financial loss to any person or the City, or results in a personal benefit, by deception or other means. and Ceorrupt conduct is behaviour that lacks virtue or integrity, including when an Elected Member, Committee Member or employee uses or attempts to use their position for personal advantage.
+The Criminal Code makes it illegal for a public officer (including an employee, Elected Member or Committee Member) to engage in fraud and/or corruption.